PunitSoniME/purekit/docs/docs/function/before.md

 ---
 title: before
-definition:
+definition: before(times, fn)
-description: Creates a function that invokes `fn` with its arguments transformed.
+description: Executes a function a specified number of times and returns the result of the last execution.
 ---